 1. Taktsang Lhakhang (The Tiger’s Nest)

-According to Bhutanese legends, Taktsang is a monastery that was sanctified by Guru Rinpoche during the 8th century.
+According to Bhutanese legends, Taktsang is a monastery sanctified by Guru Rinpoche during the 8th century.
 It was believed that he rode on tigress’ back, flew to the monastery and warded off evil spirits.

 The legend is just as interesting as the visual treat that awaits us at the monastery.

-The Tiger’s Nest affords a breathtaking view to any wanderer.
+The Tiger’s Nest offers a breathtaking view to any wanderer.
 Nestled at the side of Paro Valley some 3,000 feet above the ground, climbing the monastery is a good exercise for the lungs and the sight.